The German bomb has haunted me since I listened to a lecture series at

 Sweet ends his paper on No More Uncertainty, "Had the decision gone the other way in 1941/42 - had the Nazis launched an all-out bomb development program - there is absolutely no reason to think Heisenberg would not have dutifully contributed.
 Then, had the war gone on long enough and the Manhattan Project failed, a German atomic bomb might indeed have been the deciding factor in the war, just as Heisenberg told Bohr it would be at Copenhagen."

-did not change my conclusion made in 2004 in a lecture on The Myth of the German Atomic Bomb.
-My German-speaking followers may like to read the
+The Myth of the German Atomic Bomb.
+My German-speaking followers may like to read the text of that talk on my

 Here is the English translation of my conclusion, "The position of the German researchers on the construction of the atomic bomb ultimately remains ambivalent: Could they and did they not want to make the bomb, as Robert Jungk claims, or did they not and could they not, a position roughly held by Thomas Powers, or did they want and couldn't, as Paul Lawrence Rose imputes to them in his book."

-For me, uncertainty still prevails.
+For Red Baron, uncertainty still prevails.

 Here is the English translation of my conclusion, "The position of the German researchers on the construction of the atomic bomb ultimately remains ambivalent: Could they and did they not want to make the bomb, as Robert Jungk claims, or did they not and could they not, a position roughly held by Thomas Powers, or did they want and couldn't, as Paul Lawrence Rose imputes to them in his book."

-For me, uncertainty still prevails.
+For Red Baron, uncertainty still prevails.